mid-at-coding/cablegen/README.md

-dir = ./tables/        ; where solved boards will go, relative to where cablegen is run winstates = ./winstate ; where the winstates for solving are end = 14               ; the lowest tile sum, where solving ends
+dir = ./tables/        ; where solved boards will go, relative to where cablegen is run winstates = ./winstate ; where the winstates for solving are end = 14               ; the lowest tile sum, where solving ends score = false          ; use score instead of win percentage
 ```

 ## Used libraries